 Dave Wiesler began his musical journey as “the guy who could figure out the chords” in his high school garage band.
 Nearly 20 years later he discovered playing folk music for dances, and felt that the job description had been written just for him.
 At home in a wide range of styles, Dave is in demand for contra, English and Scottish country dancing, swing, waltz and vintage dance; and his music has taken him across the country and into Canada, Scotland, England, France and the Galapagos Islands.
 Dave is a prolific composer of tunes and songs, and is also a capable guitarist and singer.
 He lives in Newark, DE, with his wife and two young sons who don't let him practice nearly as much as he'd like.

-Deirdre Murtha has been a music teacher for the last 15 years, and was a preschool and elementary classroom teacher in New York City for 10 years before that.
-Her music and dance programs for all ages bring her to preschools, libraries, camps, homeschooling groups and her son's elementary school.
-Deirdre is a member of the dance education group Pourparler; is certified in Level One Orff, Kodaly, and Dalcroize music education; and holds a Master’s Degree in Education from Hunter College in New York.
-Deirdre also performs, with her husband Sean, in Strange Potatoes, an Irish traditional and old-time music duo; and as a member of the maritime and sea chantey group The Johnson Girls (www.thejohnsongirls.com).
-She has also been a member of two Revels productions.
-Deirdre lives in Norwalk, CT with Sean and their sons Brendan and Graham.
+Deirdre Murtha, of Norwalk, CT, has been an early childhood music teacher for the past 20 years, and was a preschool and elementary classroom teacher for 10 years before that.
+Her music, dance, and now theater programs bring her to preschools, libraries, camps, and private home-based groups.
+Deirdre is a member of the dance education group Pourparler; is certified in Level One Orff, Kodaly, and Dalcroize music education; and holds a Master’s Degree in Education from Hunter College in NYC.
+She also performs with her husband, Sean, in Strange Potatoes (Irish traditional, old-time, Rev. and Civil War) and together they run a monthly Chantey Sing in Southwestern CT.
+Deirdre is also a member of the maritime and sea chantey group The Johnson Girls (www.thejohnsongirls.com).
+She has also been a member of two Revels productions in NYC.

 Desiree Melegrito Halcomb